-Sheets - who was selected as America's Pig Farmer of the Year for 2017 - urges all producers and employees to be acutely aware of the potential for pressure washing to release methane gas trapped in a layer of manure foam.
+Sheets - who was selected as the National Pork Board's America's Pig Farmer of the Year for 2017 - urges all producers and employees to be acutely aware of the potential for pressure washing to release methane gas trapped in a layer of manure foam.

 He now practices and stresses taking these precautions prior to pressure washing: